Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

 For $m_{N_1}=10^{13}\text{ GeV}$, this translates to $M_{W_R}\gtrsim6.55\times10^{13}\text{ GeV}$.
 This choice ensures that asymmetry created by $M_{N_1}$ is not washed out by these $W_R$ scattering processes.
-Based on the values in Table~\ref{tab:outofeq}, it is important to mention here that our framework dynamics leads us to work in a strong washout regime for any given set of input parameter values.
-In this regime, we begin with an assumption that any given initial asymmetry that we begin with is washed out by the heavy washout processes, thus it is safe to take an initial zero asymmetry in the lepton sector.
-With the cosmic evolution, the temperature drops, and asymmetry begins to survive once the inverse decay processes of $N_1$ get out-of-equilibrium.
+Based on the values in Table~\ref{tab:outofeq}, it is important to mention here that our framework dynamics leads us to work in a strong washout regime for any given set of input parameter values for both of the normal and inverted hierarchies of active neutrino masses.
+Thus, the following discussions in this subsection are relevant for both the hierarchies, until stated otherwise explicitly.
+In a strong washout regime, we assume that any initial asymmetry that we begin with, is washed out by the relatively outnumbered inverse decay processes~\cite{Davidson:2008bu}, and thus it is safe to take an initial zero asymmetry in the lepton sector.
+With the cosmic evolution, the temperature drops, and asymmetry begins to survive once the inverse decay processes of $N_1$ depart from thermal equilibrium.
 This could loosely be equated to a mathematical relation given as:

 Here, $\Gamma_D$ is given from Eq.~(\ref{GammaTotal}) and $H$ is the Hubble's parameter.
-Using Eq.~(\ref{eq:iD}), it can be seen that below a specific temperature $T_f$, the $N_1$ density is Boltzmann suppressed and this remaining density can create the required lepton asymmetry despite heavy washouts to begin with.
+Using Eq.~(\ref{eq:iD}), it can be seen that below a specific temperature $T_f$, the $N_1$ density is Boltzmann suppressed and this remaining density can create the required lepton asymmetry despite strong washouts to begin with.

 The quantity $\Gamma_D/H$ is usually referred as the decay parameter and is denoted by $K$.
 Based on the value of $K$, an analytical approximation can be made for the final lepton asymmetry.
 In Ref.~\cite{Fong:2012buy}, such an approximation for the case of strong washout scenario is expressed as,